Guest post: Brian Buckley, Boston University; Volunteer, Northeast Big Data Innovation Hub

 Individual videos of each of the lightning talks highlighting insights gained from the researchers’ NSF-funded projects are available on the CIC website in the “Meet the Researchers” tab.
 A full recording of the webinar is also available on the CIC website.
 A complete playlist of all videos from this event are available on the Hub’s YouTube channel.

 After the six presentations, Executive Director of the Northeast Big Data Innovation Hub, Florence Hudson, introduced Orlando Lopez from the NIH, who introduced a new request for Information from the NIH.
 This new RFI invites input on an initiative to support the development of novel research approaches to tools, technologies, and informative biomarkers or biosignatures, and/or social and behavioral factors that enable the identification of patients or patient populations susceptible to developing post-acute-sequelae of SARS-CoV-2 infection (PASC).

 The webinar concluded with a Q & A session where the researchers answered questions from members of our community.
 We would like to express thanks to our audience for participating in this webinar and for asking insightful questions on the research topics discussed!

-How else can you stay in touch with the CIC community and receive updates about future events and opportunities?
+How else can you stay in touch with the CIC Community and receive updates about future events or opportunities?

 Email us at firstname.lastname@example.org and let us know what you’re interested in hearing about next!